Xavier University (Communication Arts and English)

-My name is Tanya, and I tutor young people and adults in the following areas: reading, writing, literature and English as a Second Language.
+My name is Tanya.
+I tutor young learners and adults in the following areas: reading, writing, literature, Japanese, and English as a Second Language.
 I received my undergraduate degree in Communication Arts, with a minor in English, from Xavier University (Ohio).
 Shortly thereafter, I trained to become an ESL tutor and went on to teach English to students from all over the world.
-For five years in the late 1980s, I lived in Japan teaching English in several major cities, including Tokyo.
+For five years, I lived in Japan teaching English in several major cities, including Tokyo.

-Since returning to the states, I have spent most of my career teaching part time for Chicago Public Schools (ESL and GED for parents) and city colleges, and tutoring language arts in a charter high school for at-risk youth.
-Soon I will continue working on a master's level education program at National Louis University.
+Since returning to the states, I have spent most of my career teaching for Chicago Public Schools (ESL and GED for parents) city colleges, and tutoring language arts in charter high schools for at-risk youth.

-I speak and understand basic Japanese and Spanish; and I'm also computer savvy.
-My name is Tanya, and I tutor young people and adults in the following areas: reading, writing, literature and English as a Second Language.
+I speak and understand basic Japanese and Spanish.
+I am also computer savvy.
+My name is Tanya.
+I tutor young learners and adults in the following areas: reading, writing, literature, Japanese, and English as a Second Language.
 I received my undergraduate degree in Communication Arts, with a minor in English, from Xavier University (Ohio).
-Shortly thereafter, I trained to become an ESL tutor and went on to teach English to students
+Shortly thereafter, I trained to become an ESL tutor and went on to teach English to

 My rate of pay is negotiable.